 Overview of the ethical dimension of business in the context of understanding ethical reasoning as a critical success factor for businesses.
 Students should develop moral sensibilities and an awareness of social responsibility within a business management perspective.
 Topics include: the relationship between business and society; the link between corporate strategy and social responsibility; the importance of corporate reputation; ethical decision-making; and the impact that business has on the environment.
-Prerequisite(s): None.
+Prerequisite(s): Students must have completed 45 credit hours of the BBA program.